 Kalkan has two distinct sides: on one hand it has fine restaurants and excellent hotels to match its superb, steep views of the Mediterranean Sea.
 But prices have been scaled up for the many ex-pats that have moved here, and regulars complain that the recent explosion of foreign-owned vacation villas has changed the town's character for the worse.
 With only a small, rocky beach, a few narrow blocks of whitewashed stone houses, and not much archaeology of its own, Kalkan is trying hard to develop its tourism offerings.
 Despite its growing overexposure, it's still a decent base for touring the area and the surrounding sites.

-Adana is Turkey's fourth-largest city after Istanbul, Ankara, and İzmir.
+Adana is Turkey's fourth-largest city after Istanbul, Ankara, and ?zmir.
 Being a commercial and industrial center, it is the least known to tourists; however, there...

 - 2 Hotels

 A relaxed little town on a long beach, Adrasan is a world away from the flashy resort areas, so don't expect five-star hotels, gourmet restaurants...

 - 1 Restaurants

 - 3 Hotels